-After node A sends out its initial notification messages, it examines local object pointers for which it is the root, and forwards them to their respective surrogate nodes.
+After node A sends out its initial notification messages, it examines local object pointers for which it is the root, and forwards them on to their respective surrogate nodes.
 Once all of these objects have found new root nodes and acknowledgments are received by A, objects that were rooted at A are now reachable through new surrogates.
 Thus availability is guaranteed.
-Node A then sends out a final delete notification to its backpointers, telling them to delete A from their routing tables completely.
+Node A then sends out a final delete notification to its backpointers, telling them to delete

+A from their routing tables completely.
 After all such nodes have responded, A disconnects.
 If it is allowable for objects to be temporarily unavailable, much of this work can be skipped, and the notification can happen in one phase rather than two.

-5.2.
-Involuntary Delete
+5.2 Involuntary Delete

-Involuntary deletion occurs when any failure prevents a node from performing normal Tapestry operations.
+The other class of node deletions occurs as a result of any failure which prevents a node from performing normal operations as a Tapestry node.
 For simplicity, we consider here only complete failures such as network partitions, hardware failures, or complete system halts.
-In these scenarios we would like the rest of the Tapestry network to detect this node's failure and recover as much as possible to maintain object availability and full reachability of the routing mesh.
+In these scenarios, we would like the rest of the Tapestry network to detect this node's failure and recover as much as possible to maintain object availability and full reachability of the routing mesh.